 Failure to sign the Release Form will result in the denial of eligibility or termination of assisted housing benefits.
-Revocation of consent will result in denial of admissions or termination of assistance.
+Revocation of consent will result in denial of admission or termination of assistance.

-HABC ACOP: Board Approved 10-17-2023 Version Date: 5-30-2024 In March 2024, existing participants must sign the MTW Release Form at their next regular or interim reexamination.
+In March 2024, existing participants must sign the MTW Release Form at their next regular or interim reexamination.
 Thereafter, family members do not need to sign and submit subsequent consent forms at the next interim or regularly scheduled income examination except under the following circumstances:

-- When any person 18 years or older becomes a member of the family, that family member must sign and submit a consent form; - When a member of the family turns 18 years of age, that family member must sign and submit a consent form:
+- When any person 18 years or older becomes a member of the family, that family member must sign and submit a consent form; - When a member of the family turns 18 years of age, that family member must sign and submit a consent form;

-The MTW Release Form is signed once by all adults age 18 and over and any adult added to the family or household member turning 18.
+The MTW Release Form is signed once by all adults aged 18 and over and any adult added to the family or household member turning 18.
 The release form will remain effective until the earliest of:

-- The rendering of a final adverse decision for an assistance applicant; - The cessation of a participant's eligibility for assistance from HUD or HABC; o - The express revocation by the assistance applicant or recipient (or applicable family member) of the authorization in a written notification to HUD.
+• The rendering of a final adverse decision for an assistance applicant;

+- The cessation of a participant's eligibility for assistance from HUD or HABC; or - The express revocation by the assistance applicant or recipient (or applicable family member) of the authorization in a written notification to HUD.

-HABC policy regarding release of information is in accordance with State and local laws.
+HABC policy regarding the release of information is in accordance with State and local laws.
 Information to be supplied to a landlord, upon request, is limited to that specified in this ACOP.